 Small garden trees

 No garden should be without a tree: they add height, structure and a feeling of permanence and timelessness.
-But if you have a small garden in Everton, it's hard to imagine shoehorning in a tree as well.
+But if you have a small garden in Lymington, it's hard to imagine shoehorning in a tree as well.

 Well: that depends on what kind of tree it is.
 Of course if you plant large trees in small gardens they swamp the space and make it difficult to grow anything else – but there are dozens of smaller trees which never get much more than 7m (25ft) high and behave themselves perfectly.